- Payroll

 How Do Payroll Deductions Work?

-Employers receive information about an employee's deductions from different sources that are a part of the payroll process.
+Employers receive information about an employee's deductions from different sources that are all part of the payroll process.
 Payroll taxes are typically based on the employee's W-4, a required form that assists payroll departments when calculating tax withholdings for an individual.
-Benefit elections might come from authorization forms filled out by an employee, or selections made through an online portal.
+Benefit elections might come from authorization forms filled out by an employee or selections made through an online portal.
 Payroll departments may also receive court orders directing them to withhold a set amount of employee's wages for garnishments.

 Types of Payroll Deductions